daffidwilde/kmodes-init-paper/archive/README.md

 The ``nbs`` subdirectory contains the Jupyter Notebooks used to produce the data, tables and plots in the results section of the paper.
 Each notebook has some brief documentation within.

+It may be helpful to add the ``conda`` environment as a kernel to Jupyter.
+To do this, run the following command once it is installed:
+``python - ipykernel install --user --name kmodes-init --display-name "k-modes (Wilde)"``.

 The source code